 Continue to be safe by learning how to stay up-to-date on product recalls, report products you think are dangerous, and help your friends and family keep their kids safe by spreading the word.

-And, don’t forget to support Kids In Danger, which is actively working to ensure the safety of all children’s products.
+And, don’t forget to support KID, which is actively working to ensure the safety of all children’s products.